yifei-liu-stat/python-library-nndcp/README.md

 )
 ```

-For now, it only supports plain SGD, which uses fix learning rate for training.
-In future, customized optimizer and learning rate scheduler will be added to the features, and this will allow us to use SGD variants, adaptivive learning rates, and regularizations when training neural networks.

 ### `DCshallow`

-This module implement the one-pass DC algorithm with shallow ReLU network, in which case, the DC subproblem is small.
-To performt the algorithm, call:
+This module implements the one-pass DC algorithm with shallow ReLU network for small DC subproblem.
+To perform the algorithm, call:

 ```python
 # example of using trainnn_dcshallow